Parish Returns of Finance and Mission – everything you need to know?

 Statistics for Mission Return

 - 2021 – The 2021 Statistics for Mission Return online form is not yet open for submissions.
-Please note the deadline for submitting your completed mission return will be 31st January 2022.
+Please note the deadline for submitting your completed mission return will be 31 January 2022.
 We appreciate that for some of our smaller churches, it is easier to complete and submit a paper form.
-Paper copies should be returned to the Diocese, marked FAO the Department for Mission and Ministry, to our Church House Oxford address in Kidlington.
-Alternatively electronic copies can be sent to us via email to: email@example.com.
+Paper copies should be returned to the diocese, marked FAO the Department for Mission and Ministry, to our Church House Oxford address in Kidlington.
+Alternatively electronic copies can be sent to us via email to: firstname.lastname@example.org.

 Parish Finance Return

 - 2020 – The deadline to submit your 2020 Parish Finance Return via the online parish returns system has now passed.
-You may still submit your data by completing the 2020 Parish Finance Return form (copy below) and emailing it directly to firstname.lastname@example.org.
+You may still submit your data by completing the 2020 Parish Finance Return form and emailing it directly to email@example.com.

 - 2021 – The deadline for submitting your 2021 Parish Finance Return is still to be confirmed, but is likely to be before end of June 2022.